mistrydev6/mistrydev6/README.md

 <h1 align="center">Hi 👋, I'm Dev Mistry</h1>
 <h3 align="center">A curious and ambitious individual with an undying passion for technology.
-Currently pursuing B.Sc in Artificial Intelligence & Machine Learning from Gujarat University (2020-2023) Organized, trustworthy, and capable of handling a number of competing priorities while remaining positive.
+Currently pursuing MS in Artificial Intelligence from Illinois Institute of Technology (2024-) Organized, trustworthy, and capable of handling a number of competing priorities while remaining positive.
 Readiness to take on more responsibilities to further team goals respected self-starter adept at finding practical answers to any given problem.</h3>

 - 📫 How to reach me **mistrydev6@gmail.com**